Toruse/toruse.github.io/source/_enportfolio/17/kabel-ok.md

     height: 429
 ---

-**Kabel-OK** - сайт производителя кабельных каналов и других комплектующих для станкостроения и промышленных отраслей.
+**Kabel-OK** - website of the manufacturer of cable channels and other components for machine tools and industrial industries.

 ---

-Место работы
+Place of work

-* Компания _Revolife_
+* Company _Revolife_

-Проделанная работа
+Work done

-* Техническая поддержка сайта.
+* Website technical support.

-Использовались технологии / инструменты
+Technologies / tools

 * PHP, HTML, CSS, jQuery, Smarty, Git, NetBeans.